aronsar/hoad/experts/imitator_models/README.md

 #### Quota error

 You have stored more than 2 gB under `~/`.
 Checkpoints are saved after every single epoch.
 For 50 epochs, the checkpoints should take ~270 mB.
-To avoid having checkpoint files filling up the disk on CSIF, consider manually removing some early epochs under `*.save/ckpts/` or moving finished models to your local machines.
-However, DO NOT REMOVE THE LATEST CHECKPOINT FILE or a ValueError will be raised.
+To avoid having checkpoint files filling up the disk on CSIF, consider manually moving some checkpoints from early epochs under `*.save/ckpts/` to your local machine.
+However, DO NOT REMOVE/MODIFY THE LATEST CHECKPOINT FILE or a ValueError will be raised.